nrbn/Portico-Estate/README.md

 ## Welcome to Portico Estate API Documentation

-Portico Estate is based on phpGroupWare. phpGroupWare (formerly known as webdistro) is a multi-user groupware suite written in PHP.
+Portico Estate application is based on phpGroupWare. phpGroupWare (formerly known as webdistro) is a multi-user groupware suite written in PHP.
 Its provides a Web-based calendar, todo-list, addressbook, email, news headlines, and a file manager.
 The calendar supports repeating events.

 ### Markdown